MethanePowered/MethaneKit/Apps/01-HelloTriangle/README.md

 will need to provide vertex coordinates based on that.
 Finally, `CommandList::Commit` method is called to complete render commands encoding.

-Execution of GPU rendering is started with `CommandQueue::Execute(...)` method called on the same command queue which was used to create the command list submitted for execution.
+Execution of GPU rendering is started with `ICommandQueue::Execute(...)` method called on the same command queue which was used to create the command list submitted for execution.
 Frame buffer with the result image is presented by swap-chain with `RenderContext::Present()` method call.